d1stadeyemi/Microarray_analysis/README.md

 # DEG Analysis
 ## Introduction
 In this analysis we identifed genes that are differentially expressed based on the microarray results of there expressions.
-These genes are expressed by cells that infected by
+These genes were expressed by cells infected with
 1. a wild type sars-cov virus, icSARs,
 2. dORF-6 mutant sars-cov,
 3. BAT mutant virus and